sophiebrunner/unit-testing-with-jest/README.md

-# Unit Testing with Chai
+# Unit Testing with Jest

 This repository contains different coding katas.